 The REIT's overall borrowing policy is to obtain secured credit facilities, principally on a fixed rate or effectively fixed rate basis, which will allow the REIT to (i) achieve and maintain staggered maturities to lessen exposure to re-financing risk in any particular period; (ii) achieve and maintain fixed rates to lessen exposure to interest rate fluctuations; and (iii) extend loan terms and fixed rate periods as long as possible when borrowing conditions are favourable.
 Subject to market conditions and the growth of the REIT, management currently intends to target Indebtedness of approximately 55%-60% of GBV.
-As at March 31, 2019, the REIT's Debt to GBV ratio was 56.3% (March 31, 2018 - 48.7%).
-The increase is due to the acquisition subsequent to Q1 2018.
+As at June 30, 2019, the REIT's Debt to GBV ratio was 49.7% (December 31, 2018 - 54.7% and June 30, 2018 - 49.1%).
+The reduction from December 31, 2018 is attributable to the repayment of outstanding debt under the REIT's revolving credit facilities from the net proceeds of the Equity Offering.
 Management expects that the ratio of Debt to GBV may increase, at least temporarily, following an acquisition by the REIT of one or more additional properties.
 Interest rates and loan maturities will be reviewed on a regular basis to ensure appropriate debt management strategies are implemented.

-Pursuant to the Declaration of Trust, the REIT may not incur or assume any Indebtedness, if after giving effect to the incurring or assumption of such Indebtedness, the total Indebtedness of the REIT to be 60% of GBV, to a maximum ratio of 65% of GBV including convertible debentures.
+Pursuant to the Declaration of Trust, the REIT may not incur or assume any Indebtedness, if after giving effect to the incurring or assumption of such Indebtedness, the total Indebtedness of the REIT would exceed 60% of GBV (or 65% of GBV including convertible debentures).